 • Fixity of tenure is assured in Section 13(1) “notwithstanding anything to the contrary contained in any law, custom, usage of contract, etc.”

-• The Fixity of Tenure (laid down under Section 13) is not controlled by the ceiling provisions in Section 82 and 83.
+• The Fixity of Tenure (laid down under Section 13, in Chapter II) is not controlled by the ceiling provisions in Section 82 and 83 (in Chapter III).
+That is, the provisions as to Fixity of Tenure will prevail, without being affected by the ceiling provisions in Chapter III.

-But, restriction is clearly made mention of in Section 72B when right of assignment is declared.
-Therefore, land cannot be assigned under Section 72B and 72C, by the Land Tribunal, by purchase Certificates, over and above ceiling limit.
+Therefore, land cannot be assigned under Section 72B and 72C, by the Land Tribunal, by Purchase Certificates, over and above the ceiling limit.

-• In sum, though a plantation-tenant will definitely have right of ‘fixity’, those tenants will not have the right of assignment (under Section 72B and 72C) over and above ceiling limit.
+• In sum, though a plantation-tenant will definitely have the right of ‘fixity’, those tenants will not have the right of assignment (under Section 72B and 72C) over and above the ceiling limit.

-Note: As stated above, the entire tenancy-land being vest with the Government under Section 72, the exempted-plantation-tenants (having lease-land above ceiling limit), will be the tenants under Government liable to pay rent under Section 72E.
+Note: 1.
+The entire tenancy-land being vested with the Government by virtue of Section 72, the tenants of the exempted-plantation-land (above the ceiling limit), will be the tenants under the Government liable to pay rent under Section 72E.

 Glen Leven Estate v.
 State of Kerala, 2022 (4) KHC 97.